kubernetes-sigs/gateway-api/site-src/guides/http-redirect-rewrite.md

 ```

 ### POST-Redirect-GET Pattern

+???+ info "Extended Support Feature: HTTPRoute303RedirectStatusCode"
+    This feature is part of extended support.
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

 For implementing the POST-Redirect-GET pattern, use status code 303 to redirect POST requests to a GET endpoint: